Node.js CommonJS/ESM Interop: Edges and Dual Packages

 CJS from ESM (ESM is the consumer):

-import x from './lib.cjs'- default export ismodule.exportsimport { named } from './lib.cjs'- works ifcjs-module-lexerdetects the exportawait import('./lib.cjs')- returns{ default: module.exports, ...namedExports }- Always works.
-No version constraints.
-No flags needed.
+import x from './lib.cjs'- default export ismodule.exportsimport { named } from './lib.cjs'- works ifcjs-module-lexerdetects the exportawait import('./lib.cjs')- returns{ default: module.exports, 'module.exports': module.exports, ...namedExports }in current Node- Works on Node releases with ESM support.
+No

 ESM from CJS (CJS is the consumer):

-require('./lib.mjs')- returns the module namespace object (Node v24+, synchronous ESM only)await import('./lib.mjs')- returns the module namespace object (any Node version)- The namespace object has
+require('./lib.mjs')- returns the module namespace object on supported Node versions when the ESM graph is synchronousrequire('./lib.mjs')can return a custom value if the ESM exports'module.exports'await import('./lib.mjs')- returns the module namespace object- The namespace object has

-defaultplus all named exports as properties require()throwsERR_REQUIRE_ASYNC_MODULEif any module in the graph uses top-level await
+defaultplus all named exports as properties, and may include__esModule: truewhen returned fromrequire(esm)for a module with a default export require()throwsERR_REQUIRE_ASYNC_MODULEif any module in the graph uses top-level await

-The biggest practical difference: CJS imported into ESM gets its module.exports as the default export.
+The difference is the returned shape.
+CJS imported into ESM exposes module.exports as the default export.
 ESM required from CJS gives you the whole namespace object, and the default export is just one property on that namespace.
-If you're switching between these patterns, the shape of what you get back changes.
+If you switch directions, the value you receive changes shape.

 The dual package hazard

-There's a problem that surfaces specifically in packages that ship both CJS and ESM entry points.
-The same package can get loaded twice: once through the CJS loader and once through the ESM loader.
-Two separate module instances.
-Two separate copies of any module-level state.
+Packages that ship both CJS and ESM entry points can run into a separate identity problem.
+The same package can be loaded twice: once through the CJS loader and once through the ESM loader.
+That means two module instances and two copies of any module-level state.

 dist/cjs/index.cjs(CJS entry)dist/esm/index.js(ESM entry)

-The consequences go beyond wasted memory. instanceof checks break across the boundary.
-An object created by the ESM instance of my-lib won't be an instanceof a class from the CJS instance, even though they're the "same" class from the "same" package.
-Any type-checking logic that relies on identity fails silently.
+The consequences go beyond wasted memory. instanceof checks break across the split.
+An object created by the ESM instance of my-lib is not an instanceof a class from the CJS instance, even though those classes came from the "same" package.
+Any type-checking logic that relies on identity can then fail silently.

 Why it happens

 CJS and ESM maintain separate module caches.
 The CJS cache lives in Module._cache, keyed by absolute file path.
-The ESM cache is managed by the ESM loader, also keyed by URL.
+The ESM cache is managed by the ESM loader, keyed by URL.
 When the CJS and ESM entries are different files (dist/cjs/index.cjs vs dist/esm/index.js), they get different cache keys.
-Two files, two cache entries, two module evaluations.
+Two files mean two cache entries and two module evaluations.

-Even if the code is functionally identical, the runtime treats them as completely separate modules.
-There's no deduplication across loaders.
+Even if the code in those files is functionally identical, the runtime treats them as separate modules.
+There is no automatic deduplication across loaders.

 Mitigation strategies

 Strategy 1: Stateless packages.
-If your package has no module-level state - it exports only pure functions, constants, and stateless classes - the dual package hazard is a non-issue.
-Two copies of the same pure functions don't conflict.
-This is the simplest approach and the recommended one for libraries where it's feasible.
+If your package has no module-level state and exports only pure functions, constants, and stateless classes, the dual package hazard is a non-issue.
+Two copies of the same pure functions do not conflict.
+This is the simplest approach and the recommended one for libraries where it is feasible.

 Strategy 2: The wrapper approach.
-Ship ESM as the canonical implementation.
-The CJS entry is a thin wrapper that re-exports from the ESM version:
+Ship ESM as the canonical implementation, then make the CJS entry a thin wrapper that re-exports from the ESM version:

 // dist/cjs/index.cjs